 This is a modernised adaptation of the classic poem The Divine Comedy (1308-21) by the Italian poet Dante Alighieri.
 The Divine Comedy is divided into three parts – Inferno, Purgatorio and Paradiso – and respectively concerns Dante’s being guided through Hell and Purgatory by the Roman poet Virgil and in the last section to Heaven by Dante’s late love Beatrice.
 The poem is an allegorical work that essentially illustrates the view of the afterlife held by the Catholic Church in the 14th Century.
 The Divine Comedy is widely regarded as a classic of Italian literature and its images, particularly Dante’s vision of Hell, are resonant ones that still echo today.

-Dante’s Inferno has been filmed several times – with what were thought to be lost silent versions made in 1911 and 1924, Dante’s Inferno (1935) with Spencer Tracy, as well as Peter Greenaway’s A TV Dante (1989), which contrasted readings of the poem with superimposed visual imagery, and the animated Dante’s Inferno: An Animated Epic (2010).
-(It is interesting that while Inferno has racked up five film versions, both Paradiso and Purgatorio, or indeed the complete work, remain as yet unfilmed).
+Dante’s Inferno has been filmed several times – with the silent Italian version Dante’s Inferno (1911), the silent American Dante’s Inferno (1924), Dante’s Inferno (1935) with Spencer Tracy, as well as Peter Greenaway’s A TV Dante (1989), which contrasted readings of the poem with superimposed visual imagery, and the animated Dante’s Inferno: An Animated Epic (2010).
+(It is interesting that while Inferno has racked up five film versions, both Paradiso and Purgatorio, or indeed the complete poem, remain as yet unfilmed).
 There have been several attempts to update Inferno – Larry Niven and Jerry Pournelle’s book Inferno (1975) wherein a science-fiction fan ends up in Hell, even an episode of Futurama (1999– ) that featured a version of Hell for robots.